Khaled12208/tuum-core-banking/README.md

   - Database connection issues
   - RabbitMQ connection issues: for liner
   - common library is not compiling well
-  - cleaning the code
+  - redundant code :D no was not time to clean

 - **Future-enactments**
   - Exception handling should be better
   - using design pattern
   - loggin
   - full ASYNC processing
   - using AUTH like JWT alongside with API-KEY for security
+  -  DELETE Enndpoint to check cascaded delete

 - ** Development Machine Performance for transcription endpoint **